olli4/geotessera/docs/quickstart.rst

 -------------

 **No tiles found in region**:
-   Check the coverage map first.
+   Check the coverage map first using ``geotessera coverage`` with your region or bounding box.
 The region might not have available data.

 **Slow downloads**:
    Files are cached after first download.
 Subsequent access will be much faster.